dmuth/splunk-network-health-check/README.md

-# Splunk Network Monitor
+# Splunk Network Health Check

-This app will monitor your Internet connection by pinging Google and creating nice graphs.
+This app will monitor health of your Internet connection by pinging Google (and a few other hosts) and creating nice graphs.

 ## Quickest Installation